Rare discovery in Scout book sale

 BROOMFIELD scouts discovered a rare book during their book sale...

-In the form of Jamaican poet and storyteller Louise Bennett written in patois (Creole) and signed by the author, this was put to one side for further investigation.
+The book sale unearthed a rare book by Jamaican poet and storyteller Louise Bennett written in patois (Creole) and signed by the author.

 Contact was made with Macmaster University in Canada who hold an archive of Louise Bennett’s papers, but they didn’t have a copy of the book.